sveltejs/v2.svelte.dev/content/guide/11-state-management.md

 </script>
 ```

-...or call store methods in your event handlers:
+...or call store methods in your event handlers, using the same `$` prefix as data properties:

 ```html
 <!-- { repl: false } -->